Third Edition | 8-9 May 2025

 Programme

-Day 1 – Thursday 9 May 2024: Participant presentations and keynote speeches
+Day 1 – Thursday 8 May 2025: Participant pitches, keynote address, panel workshops and mentoring sessions

-Day 2 – Friday 10 May 2024: Paper development workshop and mentoring sessions
+Day 2 – Friday 9 May 2025: panel workshops, keynote address, mentoring sessions

 We expect to start each day at 9:00 and organise evening social gatherings as part of the programme, please make travel arrangements accordingly.